mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 This ability to be able to understand and perform a wide range of unforeseen tasks in different environments with minimal or no guidance might be one of the most important capabilities that can be engineered into AI systems.
 It is also the most common interpretation of general intelligence.
 But general intelligence is a really hard ability to measure.
 As the developer of an AI system, you cannot predict your system’s performance on unfamiliar tasks in unknown environments using the conventional black box testing approaches, commonly used in AI model evaluation.
 As a shallow proxy, we base our assessments on the system’s ability to do things that are cognitively challenging for humans.
 But this approach has been [infamously misleading](#misleading-tests){:.footnote-link}, primarily due to our anthropomorphic bias.
 What is challenging for us might not be challenging for machines.
 Achieving impressive results on cherry-picked tasks is no guarantee of an agent possessing human-level general intelligence.
 LLMs serve as the most recent testament to this principle.

 The potential of general-purpose systems is virtually limitless, they possess capabilities that extend beyond their original intended applications.
 Human beings are prime examples of systems exhibiting general-purpose intelligence.
 It is therefore understandable why many individuals and organisations aspire to develop AI systems that can match the level of general intelligence observed in humans.
-But before we make any progress towards developing these systems, we need to have a clear and precise understanding of _general intelligence_ so that we know what we’re working towards and more importantly, come up with a comprehensive and reliable set of benchmarks and tests that can measure general intelligence in AI systems.
+But before we make any progress towards developing these systems, we need to have a clear and precise understanding of _general intelligence_ so that we know what we’re working towards and, more importantly, come up with a comprehensive and reliable set of benchmarks and tests that can measure general intelligence in AI systems.

 ## What, exactly, are we measuring?